 Welcome to NSHS Library

-The NSHS Library has over 10,000 books, a virtual reference library, an online card catalog, and several databases.
+The NSHS Library has over 13,000 individual copies of books, a virtual reference encyclopedia, an online card catalog, and several databases.

 Student Checkout Period